Afrema90/Employee-Tracker/README.md

 SQL Challenge: Employee Tracker
 Description
-My challenge this week was to build a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+The challenge for this week was to build a command-line application that manage a company's employee database, using Node.js, Inquirer, and MySQL.
 Because this application won’t be deployed, I've created a walkthrough video that demonstrates its functionality and all acceptance criteria being met.

 User Story